• Skip to primary navigation

 Description

-Healthy, homemade Dark Chocolate Coconut Clusters.
-Perfect for dessert or snacking, and Paleo, Vegan and keto friendly.
+Healthy, homemade Dark Chocolate Coconut Clusters.ย Perfect for dessert or snacking, and keto, paleo and vegan friendly.

 Ingredients